cdtalley/Data-Science-Portfolio/README.md

 # Welcome to Chandler Drake Talley's Data Science Portfolio

 Repository containing Chandler Drake Talley's portfolio, a collection of my data science projects in the form of Jupyter notebooks.
-If you are having trouble viewing the .ipynb files due to GitHub error, please use the nbviewer links included below or simply paste the notebook link into nbviewer.
+If you are having trouble viewing the .ipynb files due to GitHub error, please use nbviewer linked here: https://nbviewer.jupyter.org/github/cdtalley/Data-Science-Portfolio/tree/main/.

 For more information along with blog posts and Google Colab links visit: https://chandlerdraketalley.com/portfolio/